Montreal-Quakers/website/_pages/accessibility.md

 * Laurentian worship group in the [Annex](/laurentians#accessibility)

 ## Acknowledgements
-Our thanks to [Agence SAT](https://agencesat.com/){: rel="noopener" target="_blank"} who helped us tremendously in improving the accessibility of our website.
+Our thanks to [Agence SAT](https://agencesat.com/){: rel="noopener" target="_blank"} who helped us tremendously in improving the accessibility of this website.